The Best WW2 Strategy and War Games02 Oct 2018 15

 There are mixed opinions regarding the ‘Matrix-era’ of Close Combat games, but the series in general remains a shining example of WW2 videogame heritage.
 Thanks to GOG, you can now legally purchase the original classics once more, and the series is striking out in a bold new 3D direction with the new upcoming entry, Close Combat: The Bloody First.

 What would your list of favourite WW2 wargames look like?
-Answers on a post case, let the battle commence in the comments!
+Answers on a post card, let the battle commence!